 South Indian Sambar with Zucchini

-Frankly, I had eaten Zucchini only as a sautéed vegetable until I decided to make sambar with it.
-And it tasted so delicious!
+Honestly, I had eaten Zucchini only as a sautéed vegetable until I decided to make sambar with it – so delicious!

-I love eating this sambar with plain white rice with a dollop of ghee on top and pickles on the side.
-If you are not a rice person, you could pair it with quinoa, millets, or Idly.
-Do try this sambar with Zucchini if you haven’t already – you will love it!
+We love eating this sambar with plain white rice with a dollop of ghee on top and pickles on the side.
+If you are not a rice person, you could pair it with quinoa, millet, or Idly.

 - Pressure cooker